-Ranch style beans are a delicious barbecue side, but don’t ignore them as a hearty lunch in their own right.
+Ranch-style beans are a delicious barbecue side but don’t ignore them as a hearty lunch in their own right.
+Layer it over rice for more of a meal.
+You can also add various types of meat to add more heartiness.
+Both ground beef and ground sausage work.

 Ranch Style Beans